wp-plugins/nvd3-visualisations/readme.txt

 1. If you wish to set own custom palette, use **colors** option.
 Example - options="{colors:'red,green,blue'}"
 1. If you wish to have fixed set of palettes, use **colorbrewer** option.
 Example - options="{colorbrewer:{palette:'Blues'}}"
 1. If you wish to build colors smooth gradients.
 Example - options="{ colors:{startbar:'red', endbar:'lime'} }"
-1. Finally, there is an option **style** that feeds in all legal values to the chart's svg raw structure.
+1. Finally, there is an option **style** that feeds in all legal values to the chart's svg in raw structure.
 A normal example - options="{ style:{'fill':'orange', 'stroke':'navy'} }"

-= Where are my data sets (of files) stored and what happens for them if I remove chart's page/post or whole plugin? =
+= Where are my data sets (of files) stored and what happens for them if I remove chart's page/post or (gasp!) this whole plugin? =

-Look at the blog's root and the folder called **charts_nvd3**.
+Look at your blog's root and the folder called **charts_nvd3**.
 Data sets are stored there by random names and they stay there until you remove them by FTP client manually.
 If you create very many/big data sets it is a pretty good idea to clean this folder from time to time.

 = Is it possible to have multiple charts on the same WP post or page? =

 Good point & question here !

 YES indeed, the software is design so that it transparently creates and draws many charts on the same page and gives you exact control where you like to show them.

-= I am not a tech guru & I hate to learn JavaScript API etc, is there any - just a simple way - to draw charts? =

-Shortcode [jsChart] is your easy solution then: first create charts gallery by [demosGallery] shortcode & then start cloning your own charts to the new page/post.
-Each cloning of new chart creates you full example call of [jsChart] shortcode with a lot of options for it that you can try to turn on and off.
-All this happens safely in preview mode of WordPress before you are ready to publish it.

 **Note:** since ver.1.8.0 charts gallery is improved to new visual form.
 If you need/prefer the old (table) type of look, you just call it by [demosGallery_old] shortcode.